ArinGhazarian/StackExchange.Redis.DataTypes/README.md

 var redisList = new RedisList<int>(connectionMultiplexer.GetDatabase(), "Numbers");
 ```

-* Adding some numbers to redis list and iterate through them
+* Adding some numbers to the redis list and iterate through them

 ```C#
 for (int i = 0; i < 10; i++)